thesovereignrepo/The-Sovereign-Repository/01-Desktop/01-Beginner/Windows.md

 ## Web Browser

+Use the Chris Titus's [Windows Utility](https://christitustech.github.io/winutil) to download a Web Browser.

 1. Go to the WinUtil App "Install" tab, and look at the "Browsers" section.

 2. Choose to install Brave Browser or Thorium AVX2.

 3. U-block and Speedy extenstions are suggested.

+4. It is recommended to follow the [VPN Section](#vpn) and enable your VPN before you continue with a regular web browser.
+Remember, a VPN relies on trust in the VPN service provider, and should **never** be considered a replacement for the Tor Browser which has stronger privacy guarantees.

 <br/>

 ## Password Manager

+Use the Chris Titus's [Windows Utility](https://christitustech.github.io/winutil) to download a Password Manager.

 1. Go to the WinUtil App "Install" tab, and look at the "Utilities" section.

-2. Choose to install KeepassXC and use it to record usernames, passwords, and website info.
+2. Choose to install KeePassXC.

-3. Make sure to **create regular backups** of your KeepassXC database .kdbx file!
+3. Now launch KeePassXC via the applications menus to get started with 2FA, username & password management, and so much more!
+Make sure to **create regular backups** of your KeepassXC database .kdbx file!
 Avoid using Google or Apple cloud for data backups.

 <br/>

 ## Continue Your Training

-1. TODO: Why migrate
-2. TODO: Open Source v Closed
-3. TODO: Avoid using hwalls on win
+Continue to the [Intermediate Section](https://github.com/thesovereignrepo/The-Sovereign-Repository/tree/master/01-Desktop/02-Intermediate) to get started with Linux.

+See something out of date, a broken link, or have a better idea?
+Please go [Open An Issue](https://github.com/thesovereignrepo/The-Sovereign-Repository/issues) on our Github and let us know!